-Related Action Code Related Action Related action latest note Managed By Due Date SPR.IA.02.06 Q4 22/23: The Strategic Plan, Transformation Blueprint and updated MTFS projections will all be presented to Council in June 2023.
+Related Action Code Related Action Related action latest note Managed By Due Date SPR.IA.02.06 Transformation Blueprint 2023 - 2028 Q1 23/24: Transformation Blueprint presented to Council in June 2023 and agreed.
+Transformation Manager appointed - expected start date Q2 2023/24.
+Review of BTB governance complete and closure report produced for BTSG Q2 2023/24.
+Q4 22/23: The Strategic Plan, Transformation Blueprint and updated MTFS projections will all be presented to Council in June 2023.
 They come together to provide a framework to effect change and to move the Council to a position of financial sustainability.
-Q3 22/23: The Strategic Plan, Transformation Blueprint and updated MTFS projections will all be presented to Council in June 2023.
+Q3 22/23: Q3 22/23: The Strategic Plan, Transformation Blueprint and updated MTFS projections will all be presented to Council in June 2023.
 They come together to provide a framework to effect change and to move the Council to a position of financial sustainability.
-Q4 22/23: An assessment of the projected budget gap through to 2028/29 was presented to BTSG, is contained in the Transformation Blueprint and will be updated regularly to BTSG and to Council.
-Q3 22/23: An ongoing assessment of the projected gap for 2023/24 proposals Chief Finance Officer 27-June-2023 Develop Medium Term Financial Strategy with greater oversight, clearer responsibility and accountability. presented to BTSG, is contained in the Transformation Blueprint and will be updated regularly to BTSG and to Council.
-Chief Finance Officer 27-June-2023
+Chief Finance Officer, Chief Officer Place, Chief Officer Corporate Solutions 27-June-2023 SRP.RA.02.0 Develop Medium Term Financial Strategy with greater oversight, clearer responsibility and accountability.
+Q1 23/24: The projected budget gap through to 2028/29 was presented to BTSG and contained in the Transformation Blueprint approved by Council.
+Updated projections will be presented to BTSG and to Council on a regular basis.
+Q4 22/23: An assessment of the projected budget gap through to 2028/29 was presented Chief Finance Officer 27-June-2023 to BTSG, is contained in the Transformation Blueprint and will be updated regularly to BTSG and to Council.
+Q3 22/23: Q3 22/23: An ongoing assessment of the projected gap for 2023/24 proposals through to 2027/28 has been presented to BTSG alongside a series of officer savings proposals to bring recurring expenditure back in line with recurring income